 But turns out Paul’s is authenticly French and the first ever one of this global chain was in Lille.

 There’s a Paul’s on what feels like every Street in Lille but the original one is actually in rue de la Mackellerie in Croix and should be on your what to see in Lille itinerary since it’s a popular Lille point of interest.

 Oh, and if you’re looking for somewhere to get breakfast then make sure to pop in here one time for breakfast in Lille!

 Riding the world’s first driverless underground train

-It’s pretty cool to sit up front and watch the train hurtle over the tracks.
+This might seem a weird thing to see in Lille but it’s pretty cool to sit up front and watch the train hurtle over the tracks.